ionic-team/ionic-docs/src/pages/studio/designer.md

   <img alt="New Feature Button" src="/docs/assets/img/studio/ss-new-feature-button.png" />
 </figure>

-### Adding Components

-When adding a component, Studio will prompt for the name and a page in which to register it.
+When adding a component (rather than a page), Studio will prompt for the name and a page in which to register it.

 <figure>
   <img alt="New Component Modal" src="/docs/assets/img/studio/ss-new-component-modal.png" />